9 Different Types of Hawks in Pennsylvania

 Pennsylvania is known for its varied wildlife, and it’s no different regarding hawks.

-There are different types of hawks in Pennsylvania, from the Red-tailed hawks to the Sharp-shinned hawks.
+Pennsylvania has different types of hawks, from the Red-tailed hawks to the Sharp-shinned hawks.

 Whether you’re a bird watcher, a hunter, or simply an admirer of wildlife, you’ll be amazed at the diversity of hawks in the Keystone State.